-If a contractor or the fee payer considers that the end-user's IR35 decision is incorrect, they may make representations.
+If a contractor or the fee payer considers that the end-user's IR35 decision is incorrect, they may make representations before the final payment under the arrangement is made.
 The end-user then has 45 days to review the representations and either:

-- inform the contractor (and any agency with which the end-user contracts) that their initial SDS was correct - > issue a new SDS, withdrawing the previous one
+- inform the contractor (and any agency with which the end-user contracts) that their initial SDS was correct - issue a new SDS, withdrawing the previous one

-The end-user must provide reasons for its decision.
+(CEST) online tool is designed to assess whether The end-user must provide reasons for its decision.